solog0039/portfolio-deploy.github.io/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Portfolio: desktop versionthe <a name="about-project"></a>
+# 📖 Portfolio: application deploy <a name="about-project"></a>

-Portfolio: desktop version is the desktop version of my portiflio .
+Portfolio: application deploy project is the first deployment of my portiflio .

 ## 🛠 Built With <a name="built-with"></a>